-Risk Risk owner Expected result (no action) Mitigation Cost pressures associated with the delivery of individual proposed schemes, and their own risks which accompany each of these North East CA and regional scheme promoters This could result in delays to individual intervention delivery, reduction in scope, or full intervention changes to be required.
-Value for Money may decrease.
-Pipeline to be kept as a live document so that costs can regularly be reviewed and refreshed where required.
-An appropriate level of risks to be added to each intervention to try and mitigate the pressures of any cost increases.
+Risk Risk owner Expected result (no action) Mitigation Cost pressures associated with the delivery of individual proposed schemes, and their own risks which accompany each of these North East CA and regional scheme promoters regional scheme to individual intervention reviewed and refreshed where required.
 An intervention does not have local political support North East CA and regional scheme promoters Delivery would be at risk if the intervention did not have required support.
 Local consultation with Members has taken place on all interventions within the Pipeline ensuring support.
 This exercise will be repeated where there are any changes to members within local authorities.
 Not enough resource to develop and deliver interventions resulting in delayed delivery.
 North East CA and regional scheme promoters Delivery of interventions is delayed.
 Potentially cost implications and delay in realising benefits.
 North East CA will monitor the development and delivery of interventions within the Delivery Plan.
 Revenue funding to be made available where possible and necessary to assist with additional project management and design support.
 Ongoing discussions with Government on future capital and revenue settlements.